Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse3_dipoles.md

 > Bonus question: which time point would yield a better result: 475 or 550?
 Argue why.
 Hint: consider the parameters used to generate the simulated time course.

 Now we are going to fit a single dipole model to a spatial topography from a single time point, just as in the previous section.
+To speed things up, we will not compute the leadfields on the fly, but load the pre-computed leadfields.

     topo_observed = sensordata(:, 500);
     pos = sourcemodel.pos(sourcemodel.inside,:);
     load('leadfields');
     sumsq = ones(size(pos, 1), 1);

     for k=1:size(pos, 1)
+      disp(k)
       ik=(k-1)*3+(1:3);
-      dipmom = leadfield(:, ik)\\topo_observed;
+      dipmom = leadfield(:, ik) \ topo_observed;
       topo_modelled = leadfield(:, ik)*dipmom;
-      sumsq(k, 1)=sum((topo_observed(:)-topo_modelled(:)).^2)./sum(topo_observed(:).^2);
+      sumsq(k, 1) = sum((topo_observed(:)-topo_modelled(:)).^2)./sum(topo_observed(:).^2);
     end

     [m, ix] = min(sumsq);
     pos(ix,:)

-Note the use of (:) in the line of code just before the end statement.
-This is the instruction for MATLAB to reshape any matricial variable into a vector.
+Note the use of `(:)` in the line of code just before the end statement.
+This is the instruction for MATLAB to reshape a matrix into a vector.
 As such this is not needed in case the topography consists of just a single time point (because the observed topography is already a vector), but we will need it when fitting multiple time points.

 # 5 The real deal

 So far, for didactical purposes, we have constrained ourselves and evaluated the error-function based on a grid search.
-In this section we are going to use one of FieldTrip’s core functions ft_dipolefitting to do a proper dipole fit on our simulated EEG-data.
+In this section we are going to use one of FieldTrip’s core functions `ft_dipolefitting` to do a proper dipole fit on our simulated EEG-data.

 After this section